pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## Gaze

 Available in: <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge><Badge>Neon Player</Badge>
-The Neon Companion App can provide gaze data in real-time at up to 200 Hz.
+The Neon Companion app can provide gaze data in real-time at up to 200 Hz.
 Gaze data is output in pixel space of the scene camera image.
 The origin is in the top-left corner of the image.

 ![Gaze](./gaze.jpg)